 On August 12, 2005, RRI reached a settlement with the FERC enforcement staff, the states of California, Washington and Oregon, California's three largest investor-owned utilities, classes of consumers from California and other western states, and a number of California city and county government entities that resolves their claims against RRI related to the operation of the electricity markets in California and certain other western states in 2000-2001.
-The settlement also resolves the claims of the states and the investor-owned utilities related to the 2000-2001 natural gas markets.
-The settlement has been approved by the FERC and by the California Public Utilities Commission, and now must be approved by the courts in which the class action cases are pending.
-This approval is expected in the second quarter of 2006.
-A party in the FERC proceedings has filed a motion for rehearing of the FERC's order approving the settlement, upon which the FERC has yet to rule.
+The settlement also resolves the claims of the three states and the investor-owned utilities related to the 2000-2001 natural gas markets.
+The settlement has been approved by the FERC, by the California Public Utilities Commission, and by the courts in which the electricity class action cases are pending.
+Two parties have appealed the courts' approval of the settlement to the California Court of Appeals.
+A party in the FERC proceedings filed a motion for rehearing of the FERC's order approving the settlement, which the FERC denied on May 30, 2006.
+That party has filed for review of the FERC's orders in the Ninth Circuit Court of Appeals.
 The Company is not a party to the settlement, but may rely on the settlement as a defense to any claims brought against it related to the time when the Company was an affiliate of RRI.
 The terms of the settlement do not require payment by the Company.

 Other Class Action Lawsuits.
 In May 2002, three class action lawsuits were filed in federal district court in Houston on behalf of participants in various employee benefits plans sponsored by the Company.
 Two of the lawsuits were dismissed without prejudice.
 In the remaining lawsuit, the Company and certain current and former members of its benefits committee are defendants.
 That lawsuit alleged that the defendants breached their fiduciary duties to various employee benefits plans, directly or indirectly sponsored by the Company, in violation of the Employee Retirement Income Security Act of 1974 by permitting the plans to purchase or hold securities issued by the Company when it was imprudent to do so, including after the prices for such securities became artificially inflated because of alleged securities fraud engaged in by the defendants.
 The complaint sought monetary damages for losses suffered on behalf of the plans and a putative class of plan participants whose accounts held CenterPoint Energy or RRI securities, as well as restitution.
 In January 2006, the federal district judge granted a motion for summary judgment filed by the Company and the individual defendants.
-The plaintiffs have filed an appeal of the ruling to the Fifth Circuit Court of Appeals.
+The plaintiffs appealed the ruling to the Fifth Circuit Court of Appeals.
 The Company believes that this lawsuit is without merit and will continue to vigorously defend the case.
 However, the ultimate outcome of this matter cannot be predicted at this time.